anasrana/R_Comments/README.md

 Although Sass was the reason for this package, technically these comments will work for any language that supports single line comments with `//`.
 (Hint: There's a lot of them.)

 This package is forked from https://github.com/chrisborrowdale/Idiomatic-CSS-Comments-Snippets.
-I created this package because 1) I didn't want to type out some long string to form a comment, and 2) I didn't like the amount of extra space the package put between where I inserted comments and my code.

 ## Install